ldkong1205/MSc-Dissertation/Appendices.md

 &emsp;&emsp; A.4.2 - Initializing Parameters

+&emsp;&emsp; A.4.3 - Forward and Backward Propagations

+&emsp;&emsp; A.4.4 - Optimization

+&emsp;&emsp; A.4.5 - Prediction

+&emsp; A.5 - Merge all Functions into a Model

 ### B. Planar Data Classification with a Hidden Layer

+&emsp; B.1 - Packages

+&emsp; B.2 Dataset

 ### C. Building a Deep Neural Network: Step by Step